 Our relationship with God must remain a matter of obedience before convenience.
 In the end, we find it far more satisfying.

 Question: What other examples come to mind where we substitute convenience for Christian conviction?
-You can leave a comment by clicking here.
+To leave a comment, just click here.

 Tel Dan on the Map: